-Side effects generally do not start until 2 to 3 weeks into your treatment.
-In most cases, these will settle within about 2 to 4 weeks after finishing your radiotherapy.
+Side effects generally start 2 to 3 weeks into your treatment.

+In most cases, these symptoms will settle 2 to 4 weeks after completing radiotherapy.

 Please let staff know if you notice any changes in the treatment area as they may be able to help you manage these symptoms.